Passion drives IT business owners into contracting world

 “Every bid we were going after was just all over the place,” Lowe said.
 “She sat us down.
 She helped us create a bid package and it really allowed us to maximize our time.
 Just that alone probably saves us 20 hours a week between the two of us.”

 Elliott particularly enjoys the contracting seminars that are offered at the Florida SBDC at Pinellas County Economic Development office.
 “There’s a lot of good, basic information in those classes that’s very valuable to our organization,” he said.
 “In a way, it’s free training for us and I encourage my employees to go to those as well.”

-Elliott added that working with Cowart has enabled them to learn how the government speaks.
+Elliott added that working with Goodloe has enabled them to learn how the government speaks.
 “If you don’t speak the language you’re going to have low success so learning the language has helped us obtain contracts.”

-Think IT Ai has grown considerably since opening its doors, and the leadership team attributes some of their success to Cowart’s assistance.
+Think IT Ai has grown considerably since opening its doors, and the leadership team attributes some of their success to Goodloe’s assistance.
 “We have grown our business from two guys sitting in a coffee shop to about eight full-time employees servicing doctors, lawyers, physicians, and the healthcare industry here in the Tampa Bay area,” Lowe said.
 “But we’re also working with customers like the FBI, Hillsborough County, and we have a special focus on smart city initiatives.”

 While there are always challenges to owning a business, the successes far outweigh them for this team.
 Recently, Think IT Ai was awarded a Florida Department of Transportation (FDOT) Cisco networking contract for the entire state of Florida.